omolola-A/Employee_Survey/README.md

      a "best friend at work" as indicated by the survey.
 Also, Implement mentorship programs or buddy systems to facilitate peer support and collaboration among employees.

-  2. Recognition and Appreciation Programs: Establish formal recognition and appreciation programs to acknowledge and celebrate employee achievements and contributions, addressing the perceived lack of recognition for good work and also encourage a culture of appreciation where managers and peers regularly express gratitude and praise for each other's efforts.
+  2. Recognition and Appreciation Programs: Establish formal recognition and appreciation programs to acknowledge and celebrate employee achievements and contributions, addressing the perceived lack of recognition for good work and also encouraged a culture of appreciation where managers and peers regularly express gratitude and praise for each other's efforts.

   3. Leadership Development and Accountability: Provide training and development opportunities for supervisors and managers to improve their leadership skills and effectively hold employees accountable for performance, addressing concerns about supervisor accountability.
 Implement performance management systems that set clear expectations, provide regular